12-Month Momentum on UK Stocks: +7.07% Alpha vs FTSE 100

 The UK market structure provides natural diversification from US equity risk in most (not all) market environments:

 Low correlation to US tech.
 The biggest driver of US momentum in recent years is tech and growth stocks.
 The UK has limited exposure to these names.
-This creates periods where UK momentum and US momentum diverge.
+This creates periods where UK momentum and US momentum diverge significantly.

 Limitations